Are you feeling overwhelmed? Take a bit of time for self-care and try these 5 things to do when you are feeling overwhelmed.

 5 Things to DO When You Are Feeling Overwhelmed

 1. Set up good routines.
-I have fought having a schedule my whole life but I have to admit that good routines really do make all of the difference.
+I have fought against having a schedule my whole life but I have to admit that good routines really do make all of the difference.
 Crystal Paine’s Make Over Your Mornings and Make Over Your Evenings e-courses have really helped me set up routines.
 It takes some trial and error but once you have good routines you will feel at least somewhat productive even if you do nothing else all day.

 2. Use a planner.
 I used to do just fine without a planner but these days I have too much going on to think I can just remember everything.
 Now I take time each Sunday to plan out my week and each night I look at it and add what I need to.
 There is something really satisfying about checking things off of your to-do list.